-- Elevate: Raise your arm above the level of your heart as often as you can.
-This will help decrease pain and swelling.
-Prop your arm on pillows to raise it above your heart comfortably.
+- Elevate your arm above the level of your heart as often as you can.
+This will help decrease swelling and pain.
+Prop your arm on pillows or blankets to keep it elevated comfortably.

-- The pain in your injured arm does not get better or gets worse, even after rest and medicine.
+- The pain in your injured arm does not get better or gets worse, even after you rest and take medicine.

 - Your injured arm, hand, or fingers feel numb.

 - Your arm is swollen, red, and feels warm.

 - Your skin over the arm fracture is swollen, cold, or pale.

 - You cannot move your arm, hand, or fingers.

 - You have a fever.